David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

-Creatine works by helping your body to produce more ATP in the mitochondria of your cells.
+Creatine works by helping your body to produce more adenosine triphosphate, or ATP, in the mitochondria of your cells.
 ATP is what gives you energy, and it also helps your muscles to contract more effectively.
 This means you will be able to lift more weight at the gym (or do more reps with the same weight), which will translate into greater strength gains and more muscle mass over time.

-Take 4 – 5g per day after training (or at any time on your off days).
-If you wish you can do a ‘loading phase’ of 20 - 25g per day for the first 5 - 7 days, and although this is not essential, it will allow muscle saturation to occur much more quickly.
+Take 4–5g per day after training (or at any time on your off days).
+If you wish you can do a ‘loading phase’ of 20-25g per day for the first five to seven days, and although this is not essential, it will allow muscle saturation to occur much more quickly.

 3. Beta Alanine

 This is a non-essential amino acid, which, when consumed, is converted into carnosine and stored in the muscle fibers.
 Carnosine buffers hydrogen ion buildup (acidity) in the muscle tissue during training.
 So if you have more carnosine in your muscles, you can continue your sets for longer before fatigue sets in.

 Taking beta alanine has been shown to improve exercise performance and lead to increased strength and muscle growth over time.
 And beta alanine works synergistically with creatine, each one enhancing the benefits of the other.
 But whereas creatine is best taken post workout (along with some protein and carbohydrates), beta alanine is best used as a pre-workout supplement.